AlexeyRaga/ghc-docker-cross-arm-distributed-process/README.md

-# A docker container for hacking on GHC
+# A docker container for hacking with Cloud Haskell

-This is on the docker registry as `ghc-cross-arm-distributed-process`.
+This is on the docker registry as `alexeyraga/ghc-cross-arm-cloud`.
 To use, mount your GHC source code into /home/ghc

-    sudo docker run --rm -i -t -v `pwd`:/home/ghc alexeyraga/ghc-cross-arm-distributed-process /bin/bash
+    sudo docker run --rm -i -t -v `pwd`:/home/ghc alexeyraga/ghc-cross-arm-cloud /bin/bash

 You are now ready to compile GHC!